Needing to migrate from a legacy accounting system to an ERP such as SAP Business One is a great sign your business is growing.

 Which business intelligence solution is right for you?

 There are many solutions available that will create a connection between two or more databases.
-The trick is knowing how to narrow your search to find the software that will best suit your needs, your organisational structure and your timescales for implementation.
+The trick is knowing how to narrow your search to find a reporting and BI tool that will best fit with your ERP finance software, in fact, any of your business applications, your organisational structure and your timescales for implementation.

 Before you embark on your search, make sure you have the information the suppliers you approach will need from you: the names and versions of all platforms you’re working with and the business data you need to access on each.